cheelim1/docdb-autoscaler/README.md

 5. Check the Lambda Permissions & Environment Variables

 #### Estimated Cost $ to run this custom docdb autoscaler solution
 Below $3 usd/month in total, including running cw-alarm manager lambda.
+Price differs based on the frequency of invoking the lambda and cloudwatch log group retention period.